From online interactive tools and self-assessments to NHS Health Check – there are lots of ways you can check and assess your health.

 Cholesterol is a fatty substance that helps your body function normally.
 It's mainly made by the liver, but can also be found in some foods.
 Having an excessively high level of cholesterol in your blood can have an effect on your health, increasing your risk of heart disease and stroke.

 BMI (body mass index) is a measure that adults can use to see if they are a healthy weight for their height.
 For most adults, an ideal BMI is between 18 and 25.
 If your BMI is over 25, you weigh more than is ideal for your height.
 People with an overweight BMI are at greater risk of a range of serious health conditions, including heart disease, stroke, type 2 diabetes and certain cancers.

 As we get older, we have a higher risk of high blood pressure, heart disease or type 2 diabetes.
-Your NHS Health Check can spot the early signs of these and help prevent them.
+Your NHS Health Check and online interactive tools can help spot the early signs of these and help prevent them.

-By attending your NHS Health Check and making healthy changes, you're more likely to live longer and have more quality time with your family and your friends.
+By attending your NHS Health Check, checking your health with online tools, and making healthy changes, you're more likely to live longer and have more quality time with your family and your friends.

 Keeping healthy is good for your emotional wellbeing as well as your body.
 Being unwell can mean you're unable to do the things you love and make you happy, like seeing friends or taking part in activities or hobbies.